-2020 Census Will Ask Who Is A Citizen
+2020 Census Will Ask About Respondents' Citizenship Status

 The U.S. Commerce Department announced late Monday that it will restore a question about citizenship to the 2020 census questionnaire.